MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 ### Teams panels customers

-- This feature is available for rooms with Teams Rooms Standard, Teams Rooms Premium, Teams Rooms Pro, and Teams Shared Device licenses.
+- This feature is available for rooms with Teams Rooms Standard, Teams Rooms Premium, Teams Rooms Pro, or Teams Shared Device licenses.
-- We recommend enabling this feature only for rooms with [Teams panels](/microsoftteams/devices/check-in-and-room-release) (can be standalone Teams panels or paired with Microsoft Teams Rooms).
+- We recommend enabling this feature only for rooms with [Teams panels](/microsoftteams/devices/check-in-and-room-release) (can be standalone Teams panels or panels sharing an account with Microsoft Teams Rooms).

 - ### Microsoft Places Public Preview customers